yangit/flactyl/README.md

 ## Customize case

 You can customize thumb cluster location reasonably easy using `./scad/` folder.
 Try to play around with it, you need OpenScad free software.
-Look for `./scad/hitam/develop.scad` file.
+Look for `./scad/readme.md` for more details.
-And if you want to render for export you can use `export_left.scad` and `export_right.scad` respectively

 ## Build